sureshkuc/Data-Science-in-Life-Science-Project/README.md

+Project Abstract:
+This project focuses on the implementation of several artificial neural network models on a dataset of COVID-19 cases from India.
+The main goal is to evaluate these methods on long and short term training periods to find one that can efficiently predict the numbers in both cases while retaining a high efficacy.
+The project is based on the study "Multiple-Input Deep CNN Model for COVID-19 Forecasting in China" by Huang et al. 1 , that focuses on the need of an artificial neural network model capable of forecasting COVID-19 cases with only a short time period as training data at hand during the start of the COVID-19 pandemic.
+For this purpose, the artificial neural network methods Multilayer Perceptron (MLP), Convolutional Neural Network (CNN), Long Short-Term Memory (LSTM), and Gate Recurrent Unit (GRU) were used for predicting the cumulative confirmed cases of a given day based on the data of the previous five days including six time sequences (features) that influence the confirmed cases.
+The methods were evaluated with the R 2 score, Root Mean Squared Error (RMSE) and Mean Absolute Error (MAE) metrics using multiple features as input.
+Like this, we also implemented the aforementioned methods using the Keras and Pytorch Python libraries and evaluated them respectively.
+The Indian dataset provides the same features and the models were trained and tested on data from five Indian states.
+Our experimental results revealed that the deep CNN model shows the best efficacy and the lowest error.
+We also explore the data from India in terms of health care, population density and interventions in the respective states that were most affected.

 # Data-Science-in-Life-Science-Project
 This project containts three folder:
 1. Implementation folder: It contains the implementation of project in Keras and pytorch both.
 However, we are using pytorch for final results.